readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Making the user member of any "Admin Team" under your organization (as mentioned in the previous section), they will be granted access to import a project.

-Note that to be able to import a project, that user must have at least **read** permissions in the GitHub, Bitbucket or GitLab repository associated, and their social account connected with Read the Docs.
+Note that to be able to import a project, that user must have **admin** permissions in the GitHub, Bitbucket or GitLab repository associated, and their social account connected with Read the Docs.